renard162/anomaly_stealth_pack/README.md

 - Difficulty: Instead of progressive difficulties, a system was implemented to modify playstyles.
 Now the styles are *Arcade* and *Arcade Hard* for gameplay closer to the original games, *Stalker* and *Stealth* for a fully stealth-focused experience, and *Hardcore* as a challenge mode.

-- Economy: Similar to difficulty, the economy modes change the way the game is played without necessarily making it harder. *Tourist* mode allows worry-free gameplay, offering achievement benefits; *Scavenger* mirrors the original games, focusing on combat; *Survivalist* emphasizes resource gathering; *Rich but Expensive Zone* prioritizes management; and *Suicider* serves as a challenge mode.
+- Economy: Similar to difficulty, the economy modes change the way the game is played without necessarily making it harder. *Tourist* mode allows worry-free gameplay; *Scavenger* mirrors the original games, focusing on combat; *Survivalist* emphasizes resource gathering; *Rich but Expensive Zone* prioritizes management; and *Suicider* serves as a challenge mode.

 - Combat: With mechanics like ballistic plates, psychic health, and significant AI improvements, every combat encounter has the potential to be lethal, whether facing simple enemies like renegades or bandits.

-- Replayability: Each achievement unlocks a set of items for the starting loadout in the *Tourist* economy mode, in addition to providing bonuses for the current game.
+- Replayability: Each achievement unlocks a set of items for the starting loadout in the *Replay mode*, in addition to providing bonuses for the current game.

 - Documentation: All new features and mechanics implemented are explained in the guide tab of the PDA.